CitrineInformatics/citrine-python/docs/source/getting_started/datasets.rst

 Sharing With a Specific Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A dataset can be shared with another project using the project from which is originates using the :func:`~citrine.resources.project.Project.share` method on the project.
+A dataset can be shared with another project using the :func:`~citrine.resources.project.Project.share` method on the original project.

 Example
 ^^^^^^^